 It was in Aegae’s theater in 336 BC that Philip of Macedon was assassinated and his son, Alexander the Great, was declared king of Macedonia.

-Due to Aegae’s prominence in antiquity, some of the most important archaeological finds ever made were found at the site in the 1970s.
+Due to Aegae’s prominence in antiquity, some of the most significant archaeological findings ever made were at the site in the 1970s.

 Discoveries at the Macedonian capital Aegae

-It was November 8, 1977 when archaeologist Dr. Manolis Andronikos, after almost 40 years of excavations in the area, found a priceless treasure — both literally and historically — in the village of Vergina in northern Greece.
+It was November 8, 1977 when after almost forty years of excavation in the area, archaeologist Dr. Manolis Andronikos found a priceless treasure—both literally and historically—in the village of Vergina in northern Greece.